-School bullying has existed for a long time, and at some point in our lives, we may have been a bully or a victim of bullying.
+School bullying has existed for a long time.
+At some point in our lives, we may have been a bully or a victim of bullying.
 In general, bullying is defined as repeated abusive behaviours in physical, verbal and psychological ways intended to harm or hurt another person.
-It involves name-calling, hurling insults, hitting, shoving, even threatening and extorting, etc. With the prevalence of the Internet and social media, bullying has taken on a new dimension in the form of cyberbullying.
+It involves name-calling, hurling insults, hitting, shoving, even threatening and extorting, etc. With the prevalence of Internet and social media, bullying has taken on a new dimension in the form of cyberbullying.
 Using social media or other digital platforms, bullying now also includes acts of spreading online hate or rumours about another person.

 One of the byproducts of online connectivity is anonymity.
 Anonymity has its pros and cons.
 It protects the user and allows the user to express his/her mind freely.
 But this empowerment can be dangerous.
 It can be disastrous when someone uses anonymity the wrong way, acting irresponsibly, bullying or worse, committing unlawful actions.
 A snide comment or groundless rumour may not mean anything to these “keyboard warriors”, but may mean a lot to another person reading it.
 Regardless of the intention, what they fail to realise that what they are doing is wrong, and may affect the person who’s on the receiving end.